What is Active and Passive Voice? Exercises and Examples (PDF)

 Active and Passive Voice PDF

-If you want to learn more about active and passive voice, you can download free Active and Passive Voice PDF down below.
-In this e-book you will find, how to use the auxiliary verb “be”, detailed guide about verb tenses used in active and passive voice and when to use passive voice in your writing and speaking.
+If you want to learn more about the active and passive voice, you can download the free Active and Passive Voice PDF below.

 Active and Passive Voice PDF – download